Dr. Clayton Rhodes

 Dr. Michael Quackenbush

 Dr. Quackenbush is interested in all aspects of optometry with a focus on complex contact lenses and medical eye care.
-He is acting Vice President of Hixson Kiwanis club, a member of the American Optometric Association, and Treasurer of Southeast Tennessee Optometric Physicians Society.
+He is active in Hixson Kiwanis club, a member of the American Optometric Association, and Treasurer of Southeast Tennessee Optometric Physicians Society.
 Outside the office, Dr. Quackenbush enjoys volunteering his time and expertise to the medically underserved in the Southeast Tennessee region and to participating in mission trips to areas of the world outside the United States.